pintuwang/Magnet/UserGuide.md

 ## 📋 Managing Your Ticker Watchlist

 All ticker management is done by editing a single file: **`tickers.json`** in the root of the repository.
-The Python script and the UI both read from this file — it is the single source of truth.
+The Python script and the UI both read from this file — it is the single source of truth. **You never need to manually create any data folders or seed files** — the script handles that automatically.

 ### File Location
 ```